Lifestyle medicine: Levels

-Interprofessional Education/Collaboration in Lifestyle Medicine Practice
+Interprofessional education and collaboration

-Healthcare professionals and their future patients would benefit if the basics of Lifestyle Medicine were incorporated into all professional training programs.
-Formal training and personal experience of evidence-based lifestyle interventions such as plant-based nutrition, stress management, physical activity, sleep management, relationship skills and substance abuse mitigation would transform our healthcare system.
-LM is uniquely suited to interprofessional education where students from two or more health care professions learn together during all or part of their professional training with the objective of cultivating collaborative practice for providing patient-centered care.
+Healthcare professionals and their future patients would benefit if the basics of LM were incorporated into all professional training programs.
+Formal training and personal experience of evidence-based lifestyle interventions such as plant-based nutrition, stress management, physical activity, sleep management, relationship skills, and substance abuse mitigation would transform the American healthcare system.
+LM is uniquely suited to interprofessional education in which students from two or more healthcare professions learn together during professional training with the objective of cultivating collaborative practice of patient-centered care.
 Physicians and other healthcare providers should feel comfortable talking with their patient about behavioral lifestyle changes and assessing needs in determinants of health.
-Engaging patients in these conversations can better help them achieve their goals of maintain a healthy lifestyle.
+Engaging patients in these conversations can better help them achieve their lifestyle and healthcare goals.

-There are many educational pathways to becoming an expert in Lifestyle Medicine.
-Health professionals can become certified or accredited from the International Board of Lifestyle Medicine (IBLM), American Board of Lifestyle Medicine (ABLM), and British Society of Lifestyle Medicine (BSLM).
+There are many educational pathways to becoming an expert in LM.
+Physicians can become certified or accredited from the International Board of Lifestyle Medicine (IBLM), American Board of Lifestyle Medicine (ABLM), and British Society of Lifestyle Medicine (BSLM).
 The Lifestyle Medicine Global Alliance (LMGA) is an organization that connects LM professionals from nations around the world to collaborate, share resources, and create solutions to preventing and reversing non-communicable and chronic diseases.